Puerto Montt The Lakes District, Chile Travel Guide

 These steps guide you smoothly from your arrival point to your first destination, and for a smooth departure.

 Clear immigration and customs.
-Remember to complete the SAG declaration for agricultural products.
-Keep your Tourist Card (TUM) secure; you will need it for departure.
+Remember to conclude the SAG declaration for agricultural products.
+Keep your Visitor Card (TUM) secure; you must have it for departure.

 Locate ATMs or currency exchange services to obtain local currency.
-Find a local SIM card vendor if you plan to use one for phone and internet access.
+Find a local SIM card vendor if you want to use one for phone and internet access.

-Withdraw local currency from an ATM.
+Get local money from an ATM.
 Purchase a local SIM card if desired.
-Utilize pre-booked transfers, official airport taxis, or shared shuttles to accommodation.
+Utilize pre-booked transfers, licensed airport taxis, or shared shuttles to accommodation.

-Factor in luggage weight limits if you purchase many souvenirs.
-Inquire about shipping services for larger items.
+Factor in baggage allowance if you purchase many souvenirs.
+Inquire about courier services for larger items.
 Be aware of customs regulations for your home country.

 Chile does not have a general VAT refund system for tourists on goods purchased.
 Therefore, do not account for this.

-Arrive at the airport 2-3 hours before international flights and 1.5-2 hours for domestic.
-For buses, arrive at the terminal 30-45 minutes before departure.
+Arrive at the airport 2-3 hours before international flights plus ONE.5-TWO hours for domestic flights.
+For buses, arrive at the terminal 30-45 minutes prior to departure.

 Confirm your flight, bus, or ferry schedules the day before departure.